laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 **`2026-01-12`** | [Publication release](https://github.com/ArcInstitute/arc-virtual-cell-atlas/blob/main/scBaseCount/README.md#2026-01-12-publication-release) (current) | >502M cells, 27 organisms, 5 STARsolo count features
 **`2025-02-25`** | [Initial release](https://github.com/ArcInstitute/arc-virtual-cell-atlas/blob/main/scBaseCount/README.md#2025-02-01-initial-release) | >230M cells, 21 organisms

-You can use the `version_tag` to select a release or keep the default of `is_latest=True` to select the latest release.
-Paths follow `scbasecount/<version>/h5ad/...` on `gs://arc-institute-virtual-cell-atlas`.
-For Tahoe-100M, the latest release is `2025-02-25`.
+## Acknowledgements

+We're grateful to the creators of the original resource[^youngblut25][^zhang25] for sharing it publicly on a scalable storage backend.
+We're particularly grateful to Nicholas Youngblut for helping with questions regarding the structure of the atlas and reviewing the tutorial.

 ## Author contributions